 Though you can use similar strategies for most of these monsters, there’s enough variety here to make this game better than a typical free horror game.
 It actually makes the act of going through 1,000 repetitive rooms a lot more tolerable.
 There are two different endings depending on how much you used the axe for your playthrough.
 There are even damn mini-games!

 Despite the horror overtones, the game is strangely optimistic in its presentation.
 Though it could be Spooky herself playing tricks on you, the house seems to encourage you to keep moving forward despite all the trials and tribulations you’re up against.

-Hell, you even got some supportive, intellectual conversations from this pink cat.
+Hell, you even got some supportive, intellectual conversations about Jungian philosophy from this pink cat.

 TICK!
 TOCK!
 TICK!
 TOCK!

 The sound design is also pretty damn good.
 Though you have some fairly typical ambiance for a horror game—with plenty of background noises to catch you off guard—the actual theme songs for the Specimens are memorable and catchy.
 My particular favorites are “Your Consenting Mind” and “Getting There.”

 However, there is one design choice I don’t agree with.
 Supposedly, the theme music for the monsters don’t play half of the time in order to make their encounters more difficult.
 However, these chases are not really that hard if you can still hear the monster noises through the ambiance.
 It feels like much of the good music was wasted to only play once in a single playthrough.
 I think the music is part of the reward for a monster encounter.
 This may be wishful thinking, but I’m hoping this needless feature gets removed in the future.

 And now, we’re moving on to the Karamari Hospital DLC.
 Unlike the main game, this DLC actually costs some moolah.